tytydraco/yessleep/out/Something_Evil_is_Seeping_into_Fernsmouth.md

 “Alright then, we’ll keep an eye on your house for a few times Owen, best I can do.”
 He waved a hand around the house.
 “We’ll even set you up with some security alarms to help you feel safe again.
 Just try to sleep tonight.”
 He gave me one last concerned look before leaving.
 I stayed awake the entire night.

 Even though I knew it was a mistake, I left my house.
 Some men came by early to install my security alarms.
 One of them had a silver ring on.
 Heather’s warning echoed in my mind.
 The hands.
 People in the grocery store were wearing them.
 Seemingly only a few at first, but the number grew.
 I counted five at least.
 The cashier waved at me and told me to have a good day.
 Her ring glinting in the sun.
 Three more people wore them.
 I drove straight back to my house, she had been right the entire time.

 The alarms were installed on my house, a guide was tucked underneath my welcome mat.
 They were easy to turn on, seemingly normal.
 I knew better than to trust these.
 Both of those men might have also had rings as well.
-Did this mean some sort of group had invaded Fernsmouth?
+Did this mean some sort of group had invaded the town?
 What was their goal?
 I closed my blinds and rooted through my house like a rat.
 I found two cameras.
 Small bug eyed things, one on my tv sensor, and one concealed behind some books in my room.

 They had already invaded my home.
 Time passed in a slow crawl, as I jolted at every sound.
 I didn’t even know if I could trust my neighbours.
 Lord I had turned Heather right over into their hands.
 She was as good as dead for all I knew.
 The police force was compromised to an extent.
 If only I had looked at their hands, the only one so far was Leslie.
 But what about Greg himself, or Desmond, or the other officer that had shown up last night?
 The sun sank beneath the horizon and the shadows crept back in.